zcsshizetsumei/my_note/README.md

-# This library is where I take notes
+# This library just is where I take notes